zcash/zips/draft-ZIP-0226.rst

 Motivation
 ==========

-The current Orchard protocol does not support custom assets, which is an important aspect for the proper evolution of the Zcash ecosystem.
+The current Orchard protocol does not support custom assets.
 Enabling multi-asset support on the Zcash chain will open the door for a host of applications and enhance the ecosystem with application developers and asset custody institutions for issuance and bridging purposes.

 Overview
 ========